An error has occurred while submitting. Please try again later...

 This manual describes the 3M PPR classification system, a clinically-based classification system that identifies acute care hospital readmissions that are potentially preventable, based on the computerized discharge abstract data.

 3M can help you identify root causes, adjust for risk, and enhance documentation and coding to eliminate data noise and get down to seriously cutting your readmission rates.

 This article examines the impact of age, payer and mental health conditions upon hospital readmissions and the comparability of same-hospital and multiple-hospital readmission rates.

 The potentially preventable readmission (PPR) method uses administrative data to identify hospital readmissions that may indicate problems with quality of care.

-Beginning as early as 2009, Texas began to put the antecedents in place for an effective Medicaid value-based purchasing model.
-Since those early activities were undertaken, Texas Medicaid is emerging as a national leader in value-based purchasing and has produced exceptional results that clearly demonstrate the value proposition associated with alignment of financial incentives.
+Texas Medicaid has emerged as a national leader in value-based purchasing and has produced exceptional results that clearly demonstrate the value proposition associated with alignment of financial incentives.

 The Reducing Avoidable Readmissions Effectively (RARE) Campaign was designed to engage hospitals and care providers in Minnesota across the continuum of care to prevent avoidable hospital readmissions within 30 days of hospital discharge.